-Paul Simon and Sting left fans in awe at Madison Square Garden Tuesday night.
+Paul Simon and Sting left fans in awe at Madison Square Garden.

-According to the Associated Press, fans enjoyed a variety of the two musicians' songs at the arena.
-They played “Message in a Bottle,” “You Can Call Me Al,” and “Diamonds on the Soles of Her Shoes,” among others.
+According to the Associated Press.
+Fans enjoyed popular songs at the arena.
+The musicians played “Message in a Bottle,” “You Can Call Me Al,” and “Diamonds on the Soles of Her Shoes.”

 Sting was in the popular band, The Police.
 His solo career has also been incredibly successful.
 He received 16 Grammy Awards for his work, including Best Rock Instrumental Performance.
 He was inducted into the Rock and Roll Hall of Fame in 2003.

 Paul Simon and Sting will play at Madison Square Garden again on Thursday, according to the Daily News.
 The tour began in early February, and Simon and Sting will conclude the tour in Orlando later this month.